-Leef App is a newly released Forrst client for iPhone.
+Leef App is a Forrst client for iOS.
 Their website includes a beautiful app screenshot along with a big bold download button.
 All of the page text is simplified in a similar manner to Apple’s fonts and color schemes.

 What makes the Leef website great is the candid nature of each page element.
 It’s blatant and upfront with nothing hidden or pushed aside.
 I recommend trying this style as your first mobile app website, if anything just for practice.
 You can learn a lot by minimizing the lesser tidbits and concentrating on what grabs attention.

 Also as brilliantly simple is the Wood Camera App website.
 Their layout holds nothing but a plain white background and centered content.
 This content includes some default screenshots, an app store badge, and some additional key features.

 If you feel like minimalism and white space are important to your layout then stick with it!
 Wood Camera isn’t a particularly mindblowing website layout, but it is super easy to navigate.
 Their site doesn’t even link to any alternate content aside from the developer’s official page.